hlapp/node-red-embedded-start/README.md

 if one calls certain runtime or admin API method too early.
 This module allows waiting deterministically for the runtime API for flows to be ready.

+## Use cases

 If your primary need is to interact programmatically with the flows API of an [embedded Node-RED] instance once it starts up, then this module is for you.

-One example use case likely faced by many developers (such as myself) of nodes for Node-RED is running automatic testing for their node(s).
+One use case likely faced by many developers (such as myself) of nodes for Node-RED is running automatic testing for their node(s).
 Ideally such testing can include testing discovery, loading, and running of nodes by a live embedded Node-RED instance.

-_(In the wild, those who run such tests, including Node-RED itself, seem to be using mocks of Node-RED.
-Not only do the mocks take a lot of code to create, they are also at risk of diverging from what a live Node-RED instance does.
-Hence, personally I would rather test manually than use a mock, or waste my time on creating one.)_
+Usually, one of the first steps in getting a node to "run" (i.e., Node-RED invoking the constructor for the node type) is to add it to a flow, whether one that exists or one that you create from scratch programmatically.

 ## Installation